fastoch/DevOps_Full_Course/README.md

 <img width="1547" height="243" alt="image" src="https://github.com/user-attachments/assets/cec789d8-abba-4e13-8fc9-cde2206955cf" />

-Once our cluster is up, we can see the control plane node information via `kubectl get nodes`.
+Once our cluster is up, we can run `kubectl get nodes` to see all nodes in the current cluster.
 And to show the default pods created for our brand new clutser: `kubectl get pods -A`

 We can also run `kubectl version` to check if our version of `kubectl` (client) matches our control plane node's version (server).

-11/27
+13/27
 video 7/59

 ## K8s Cluster context